Continuation-of-Ashford/ashford-docs/playing_the_game/strongholds.md

 | 3     | 12,000gp      | 12                |
 | 4     | 18,000gp      | 16                |

+### School of Magic
+When you build your tower, you must choose a school of magic which is being researched.

+Choose one of the following and record it in your building records in `#settlement-tab`:
+* Conjuration
+* Necromancy
+* Evocation
+* Abjuration
+* Transmutation
+* Divination
+* Enchantment
+* Illusion

 ## Demesne Effect
 Your Stronghold adds a feat of your design/choice to the settlement it is in or near.